koronkowy/koronkowy/README.md

 -   Email Detection Engineering & Threat Hunting Workshop led by [Sublime Security](https://sublime.security/) founder/CEO Josh Kamdjou and Alfie Champion, Co-founder of [delivr.to](https://delivr.to/).
 Participated in this workshop ahead of BSides Las Vegas 2023 and DEFCON 31 to offer feedback and test the training labs.

--   Applied Physical Attacks on Embedded Systems, Introductory Version (at Portland OWASP Training Day 2018) by [Joe FitzPatrick]
+-   Applied Physical Attacks on Embedded Systems, Introductory Version (at Portland OWASP Training Day 2018) by [Joe FitzPatrick](https://securinghardware.com/about/).

 -   [OWASP Amass](https://github.com/OWASP/Amass): Discovering Your Exposure on the Internet (at Portland OWASP Training Day 2019) by [Jeff Foley](https://twitter.com/jeff_foley).